sunsetsonwheels/updater.py/README.md

 **How to use**

-1. Download a release into your app's root directory after installing dependencies.
+1. Download a release from: https://github.com/jkelol111/updater.py/releases into your app's root directory after installing dependencies.

 2. In your app: `import updater`